Board for the Revision of the Statute Law: First report

 In parallel, Coode cross-checked this list by beginning with statutes most recently passed.
 Coode published a specimen chronological register for the session ending in 1855 (18 & 19 Vict.) and publishing a completed register, to be revised after the end of each parliamentary session.
-Coode further suggested the publication of a of a expurgated and collated copy of the Statutes at Large, for which he obtained an estimate of £720l for the printing of 1,000 copies by the Queen's Printer.
+Coode further suggested the publication of an expurgated and collated copy of the Statutes at Large, for which he obtained an estimate of £720l for the printing of 1,000 copies by the Queen's Printer.
 Coode also prepared a digest of the law relating to the poor.

 In addition to reviewing and revising the expurgatory list, Brickdale experimented with different methods of legal codification, using distress for rent as a sample to produce a basic digest of the statute law, a digest of the whole statute and common law and a simplified and improved code of the law.

 The Commissioners examined various efforts at statute law revision, both in the United Kingdom and internationally.
 Bellenden Ker endorsed the approach suggested by the 1835 Royal Commission for the Revision of the Statute Law, advocating for a declaratory law to remove obsolete statutes, the completion of an expurgatory list, and the gradual consolidation of laws by subject.
 He recommended an approach similar to that undertaken in the State of New York and the State of Massachusetts, where statutes were first grouped by subject matter—such as public departments, excise, customs, and assessed taxes—before undertaking a comprehensive revision of the statute book.

 Ker also proposed the establishment of a permanent board dedicated to continuous statute law revision and consolidation, building upon the success of the standing counsel to the Home Office, which had improved legislative drafting.
 Additionally, he commended the work of the Counsel to the Speaker of the House of Commons, particularly in overseeing the Clauses Consolidation Acts.
 These acts significantly streamlined legislative processes, reducing the length of private acts by over 100,000 folio pages, improving consistency, and ensuring a more uniform statutory framework.